LodiEduardo/odin-recipes/README.md

 # odin-recipes
 Odin project: Recipes

-This is a HTML webpage for cooking recipes, this is also part if the Odin Project Course
+This is a HTML webpage for cooking recipes, this is also part of the Odin Project Course